 “I will, Sweetheart.
 Promise.”

-Something tells me to let go of his hand.
-And the rainbow light gets thicker and brighter, and I can’t see Daddy anymore.
+Then something tells me to let go of his hand.
+And the rainbow light gets thicker and brighter, and I can’t see my Daddy anymore.

-Andrew Michael is an amateur writer, poet, and professional designer.
-His writing is inspired by the loving union of a human being and the heavenly soul.
-His short poem, Girl of Blue, is published here at Faith Hope and Fiction.
+Andrew Michael is a writer, poet, and professional designer.
+He is the recipient of the Write Well Award for best-of-the-web literary fiction.
+Andrew’s writing is inspired by the loving relationship of the human being and the heavenly soul.
+A short poem, Girl of Blue, is published here at Faith Hope and Fiction.
 Andrew’s self-published website and blog can be viewed at FreelyReceive.net.
-His current work in progress is a spiritual, nonfiction novel entitled Abigalé.
+His current work in progress is a nonfiction novel entitled Abigalé.

 Image Credit: © Skynesher